Master Builder of the Year | National 2016, 2019. 2023 (Safety) | Victoria 2016, 2017, 2019 | ACT 2025

 International Expansion and Diversification

-The 1990s also saw Kane expand its operations offshore, delivering projects across the Pacific and South Asia.
-In 1996, Kane completed works at the University of the South Pacific in Western Samoa (Job 416) in collaboration with Peddle Thorp Architects.
 This was followed by a series of projects in Papua New Guinea, including a prison facility in Port Moresby (Job 560), schools in Clifton, Baliora and Valilile (Job 560), and a broadcasting facility in Kavieng on New Ireland (Job 562).
-Kane’s offshore work during this period also extended to Pakistan with the delivery of the Australian High Commission in Islamabad (Job 613).
+Kane’s offshore work during this period also extended to Pakistan, with the delivery of the Australian High Commission in Islamabad (Job 613).

 Profile